 Black Joy (U.K., 1977)

 A naive young man (Trevor Thomas) leaves home in British Guyana for England, settling in gritty Brixton, South London, where he gets into all kinds of (mostly comic) trouble.
 Anthony Simmons (Four in the Morning) directs, and the R&B soundtrack of hits by the O'Jays, Aretha Franklin and others is super.
 Extras on the all-region Blu-ray include: a 1997 Interview with Simmons that can be played as an alternate audio track over the film (98 mins.); six interview featurettes (with Thomas and co-stars Floella Benjamin and Oscar James, plus screenwriter Jamal Ali, cameraman Martin Campbell and cinematographer Phil Méheux) totalling about 90 minutes; a three-minute locations featurette called "Benjamin’s Brixton"; a 1954 documentary short by Simmons about east-end London called "Bow Bells" (14 mins.); an image gallery of vintage material; and an original theatrical trailer.
-The disc comes with a 36-page illustrated booklet.
+The illustrated booklet runs 36 pages.

 The Lonely Passion of Judith Hearne (U.K, 1987)

 The title character of the debut novel of Irish-Canadian writer Brian Moore, Judith Hearne is a middle-aged spinster living in a rooming house in Belfast, pretending to be better-off than she really is and secretly waging a battle with the bottle (she does like her gin).
 In the movie version, directed by Jack Clayton (The Innocents), the setting shifts to Dublin and Maggie Smith plays the heroine, with Bob Hoskins (Mona Lisa) as her unlikely suitor.
 Extras on the Region B disc (code-locked for the U.K. and Europe) include a new look-back by Smith, Rudi Davies and Ian McNeice (26 mins.), a commentary of selected scenes by critic Neil Sinyard (33 mins.), an image gallery of vintage promotional material, and a trailer.
 The disc comes with a 32-page booklet featuring Pauline Kael’s appraisal of the film; an essay on Moore; Clayton interviewed in 1988 about the film; excerpts of contemporary reviews; and a full list of credits.

 1 from the British Film Institute